steveswork/route-params-resolver/README.md

 # Route-Params-Resolver
-Resolves route path params to convert route into a valid URI
+Hassle free args to params mapper: resolves route path params to convert a route into a valid URI.